 I'm a graduate student at Stanford with a concentration in machine learning and a minor in creative writing.
-I'm interested in shaping datasets to make deep learning more accesible to domain experts in fields like medical imaging.
+I'm interested in shaping datasets to make machine learning systems more accesible to domain experts in fields like medical imaging.

 ML models can achieve high quality performance on coarse-grained metrics (e.g., F1-score, overall accuracy), but they may underperform on critical data subsets, or slices.
 We introduce Slice-based Learning, a new programming model in which practitioners use slicing functions to specify critical data subsets for which the model should pay attention.